dotnet/runtime/docs/design/coreclr/botr/intro-to-clr.md

 1. **Fundamental features** – Features that have broad impact on the design of other features.
 These include:
     1. Garbage Collection
     2. Memory Safety and Type Safety
-    3. High level support for programming languages.
+    3. Common Intermediate Language to support multiple programming languages
+    4. Just-in-time compiler
 2. **Secondary features** – Features enabled by the fundamental features that may not be required by many useful programs:
     1. Program isolation with AppDomains
     2. Program Security and sandboxing